doctrine/doctrine1-documentation/source/en/manual/introduction-to-models.rst

 This topic of Doctrine models is so large that it warranted the chapters being split in to three pieces to make it easier on the developer to absorb all the information.
-In the [doc defining-models next chapter] we will really get in to the API we use to define our models.
+In :doc:`defining-models` we will really get in to the API we use to define our models.